David-Durst/embeddedHaskellAetherling/theory/Basic.md

 2. `Map_t n f :: (t -> t') -> TSeq n v t -> TSeq n v t'`

 ### Throughput
-A throughput has two parts: the type of the element processed each clock and their rate.
+A throughput has two parts: the element type and the rate of elements per clock.
-We represent this as `throughput_numerator type_of_element per throughput_denominator clocks`.
+We represent this as `rate_numerator type_of_element per rate_denominator clocks`.
+Element types are the types that the rewrite rules (see below) will not reshape: `Int`s or tuples.
 Adding two throughputs creates a tuple of their element types.
 It does not change the `numerator` or `denominator`.
 Multiplying or dividing a throughput by a scalar changes the `numerator` or `denominator`.
 It does not change the element type.